-- TB transmission occurred in one Clark County hospital, including to HCWs. - It is extremely important in any setting for physicians to make a prompt TB diagnosis, initiate appropriate infection control procedures for preventing the spread of TB disease, and rapidly identify and treat contacts to active TB patients. - Our initial recommendation not to perform TB testing on infants who resided in the NICU concurrently with the twins was based on two main reasons: 1) our understanding that transmission of TB from one infant to another infant is extremely rare, and 2) our belief that contact between the mother and infants in the NICU other than her own was minimal.
-However, when our findings indicated that disease transmission to some hospital staff members did occur within the NICU, we sought further consultation with experts in pediatric TB.
-Because the risk of TB transmission to infants was low, but greater than was originally presumed, we initiated TB evaluations on NICU infants and their visitors. - M. bovis, a member of the bacterium that causes TB disease, accounts for approximately 1% of all genotyped cases of TB in Nevada.
-M. bovis is found in cattle or other animals, and people are most commonly infected by eating or drinking contaminated, unpasteurized dairy products (such as milk and soft cheeses like queso fresco).
+- TB transmission occurred in one Clark County hospital, including to HCWs. - It is extremely important in any setting for physicians to make a prompt TB diagnosis, initiate appropriate infection control procedures for preventing the spread of TB disease, and rapidly identify and, as necessary, treat contacts to active TB patients. - The Health District initial recommendation not to perform TB testing on infants who resided in the NICU concurrently with the twins was twofold: 1) transmission of TB from one infant to another infant is extremely rare [2,3], and 2) our belief that contact between the mother and infants in the NICU other than her own was minimal.
+The Health District findings indicated that disease transmission to some hospital staff members did occur within the NICU.
+As a result the Health District sought further consultation with experts in pediatric TB.
+Because the risk of TB transmission to infants was low, but greater than originally presumed, we initiated TB evaluations on NICU infants and their visitors. - M. bovis, a member of the bacterium that causes TB disease, accounts for approximately 1% of all genotyped cases of TB in Nevada.
+M. bovis is found in cattle or other animals, and people are most commonly infected by eating or drinking contaminated, unpasteurized dairy products (such as milk and soft cheeses like queso fresco) [4].
 As demonstrated in this investigation, M. bovis can also be transmitted person-to-person.
-We will never be able to identify the specific source, route, or date Patient A became infected.
-We did not identify a human case-patient who could have been the source of Patient A's TB disease.
+The specific source, route, or date Patient A became infected is unknown.
+The Health District did not identify a human case-patient who could have been the source of Patient A's TB disease.
 Because Patient C's strain appears indicative of presumptive M. bovis and Patient A's family members reported that she had consumed unpasteurized dairy products from Mexico, it is possible that Patient A became infected through ingestion and not as a result of contact to another human with TB disease.
 Consumption of unpasteurized dairy products carries multiple health risks.
-We encourage providers to
+We encourage providers to educate their patients on the risks of consuming unpasteurized dairy products.
+More information can be found at: